zombierobo/TankCombat/README.md

 # TankCombat

-a simple web based multiplayer game implemented using socket.io on node.js using express web server
+A simple web based multiplayer tank shooting game implemented with socket.io on nodejs using express web server

-Client side rendering of the game is implemented using HTML5 Canvas Api.

-Dependency
+## Requirements
+nodejs

+## Package dependencies
+(install each of the dependency with the help of (node package manager) npm install <dependency-name> )
-1) express
+1) Express
-2) socket.io
+2) Socket.io
 3) node-uuid

-install each of the dependency with the help of npm install <dependency-name>
+## Execution
 start the server

 node src/server.js port_number

-clients can join by visiting the server on its ip and port number.
+clients can join by visiting the server on its http://<ip-address>:<port-number>